FPI Bank (FPIBANK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FPI Bank Historical Price

-According to the latest data gathered on FPI Bank live price page, the current price of FPI Bank is 0.00490495USD.
-The circulating supply of FPI Bank(FPIBANK) is 649.22M FPIBANK , giving it a market capitalization of $3.18M.
+According to the latest data gathered on FPI Bank live price page, the current price of FPI Bank is 0.00526445USD.
+The circulating supply of FPI Bank(FPIBANK) is 647.95M FPIBANK , giving it a market capitalization of $3.41M.

 The FPI Bank Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FPIBANK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.